Our oldest granddaughter had what we called "the crazy hair" when she was a baby. It just stuck up and was so adorable that people had to touch it.

 Dr. Janice Pride-Boone writes over at Grandmother Hen about helping picky eaters learn to eat more plant-based foods.
 Well, we're carnivores over here at Supergrandkids, but I do love the idea of local, fresh foods, and offering healthy choices to kids as much as possible.
 She says:

-"Offer food with a history.
+This is a goal we've been working toward for a while, mostly because really fresh food tastes better than processed!
+Our favorite meat market is an Amish butcher who only provides grass-fed, hormone-free beef.
+I don't know if it's the grass or what, but that meat is good, good, good."Offer food with a history.
 Know the origin of the food that it is safe and free of added hormones, or chemicals, which serve as flavor enhancers.
 Go after food that did not travel thousands of miles; buy local and fresh whenever possible.
 The food tastes better and you can ask the farmer how the food was grown."

 However, Lynn and Nicole, our big-girl granddaughters, are huge fans of Velveeta Mac and Cheese, and have now come up with a tradition where Mac and Cheese is their go-to Sunday lunch meal.